Jackson Porozo: Troyes

 On 24 June 2022, Porozo signed for Ligue 1 side Troyes on a five-year contract.
+On 2 August 2023, he was loaned to Super League Greece side Olympiacos.

+On 2 February 2024, Porozo moved on a new loan to Kasımpaşa in Turkey.
+On 23 August, he switched teams and countries again, after agreeing to a one-year loan deal with La Liga side Leganés.
+He made two cup appearances and no league appearances for Leganés in the first half of the season.
+On 30 January 2025, Porozo moved on a new loan to Tijuana in Mexico until 31 December 2025.

 International career

 On 14 February 2017, Porozo was called up to Ecuador under-17s for the year's South American U-17 Championship, being a starter during the tournament and scoring a goal against Uruguay on 26 February.
 On 2 January 2019, he was included in Jorge Célico's 23-man list of the under-20s for the 2019 South American U-20 Championship.

 Porozo was an undisputed starter during the competition, being included in the tournament's best eleven as his side was crowned champions.
 On 12 March 2019, he was called up to the full side for friendlies against United States and Honduras.

 Porozo made his full international debut on 10 September 2019, coming on as a late substitute for Félix Torres in a 3–0 win against Bolivia in Cuenca.

+Porozo was named in the Ecuadorian squad for the 2022 FIFA World Cup.

+Porozo was called up to the final 26-man Ecuador squad for the 2024 Copa América.